petergeoghegan/amcheck/README.md

 "dirtied", which is not the case with `VACUUM`.
-On the other hand, `amcheck` may be required to verify a large number of indexes all at once, which is typically not a behavior that autovacuum exhibits.  `amcheck` exhaustively accessed every page in each index verified.
+On the other hand, `amcheck` may be required to verify a large number of indexes all at once, which is typically not a behavior that autovacuum exhibits.  `amcheck` exhaustively accesses every page in each index verified.
 This behavior is useful in part because verification may detect a checksum failure, which may have previously gone undetected only because no process needed data from the corrupt page in question, including even an autovacuum worker process.